5 Practical Dietary Adjustments to Lower Your Risk of Kidney Stones

 Work Permit and Employment Pass Holders

 Most foreign workers rely on employer-provided plans with varying coverage limits.
 Understanding policy exclusions and coverage caps prevents unexpected expenses.
-Some plans limit coverage to specific facility types or require pre-authorization for procedures.
+Some plans limit coverage to specific facility types or require pre-authorisation for procedures.

 Medical Tourists

-Full private rates apply without subsidy access.
+Full private rates apply without access to subsidies.
 Upfront deposits are standard.
 Comprehensive packages bundling consultation, procedure, medications, and follow-up visits provide cost certainty.
-International patients should factor post-procedure recovery time and potential complication management into travel planning.
+International patients should factor in post-procedural recovery time and potential complications when planning travel.

 Stone analysis typically identifies composition, which may guide prevention strategies.
 Metabolic testing for recurrent stone formers often includes 24-hour urine collection and blood work.
 These investigations may help identify underlying conditions such as hyperparathyroidism or chronic dehydration.